 Museums and Attractions in Budapest

 When it comes to travel prices in Budapest, museums and attraction entrances can vary a lot.
 Many tourists come through on river cruises, so they’re getting milked hard in some spots.
 This is not a city where you want to go on a whirlwind sightseeing tour unless you’re using the Budapest card.
 That gets you a discount of 10-50% and free admission to a few (like the zoo).
 The card is 3900 forint for 24 hours, or about $18.

 Otherwise, some attractions and museums are free, like the Fisherman’s Bastion and the cool central bank visitor center, which is a money museum.
 Others, like the depressing but fascinating House of Terror Museum, cost money but are worth it.
 That one’s $9.
 The popular Memento Park, with all the old communist statues, is $7.
 The public baths Budapest is famous for are also going to cost you.
 Non-locals pay $16 for an unlimited time of soaking and steaming at the major ones.

 The Hungarian Tourism people covered some of my expenses in Budapest as I am writing a feature story on the city for another publication and updating my book.
 They gave me two Budapest Cards but I only needed one.
 So courtesy of Hungary Tourism,

-I’m giving away I gave away a free 24-hour Budapest Card that’s good until March of 2013 to Josh A. of Louisville, KY.
+I’m giving away I gave away a free 24-hour Budapest Card to Josh A. of Louisville, KY.
 He”ll get unlimited local transportation and loads of discounts on attractions and restaurants.
 Congrats Josh—have fun!